-A continuation of CA117B.
 Includes a review of Microsoft Publisher features, an examination of publication design considerations, and practice in publication production and critiquing.
 Prerequisite: CA117B or equivalent, computer literacy (prior experience with computer and mouse device), and touch keyboarding skill of 25 words per minute.
-Class fee \$4.
-Offered as needed.
+Class fee \$5.
+W